Izatis/Izatis/README.md

 ### ☘️ About me:

-I am a passionate developer and technology enthusiast, dedicated to creating innovative solutions.
-My code is my way of contributing to the world of technology and making it better.
-I constantly strive to expand my knowledge and skills.
-In my repository, you will find projects related to web development, automation, and more.
-Sharing my experience and discovering best practices in the programming world is important to me.
-If you have any questions, suggestions, or would like to discuss potential collaboration, feel free to contact me!
-I look forward to your visit and collaborative projects.
-Let's create something great together!
+I am a passionate developer and technology enthusiast dedicated to creating innovative solutions.
+My code is a way for me to contribute to the world of technology and make it better.
+I continuously strive to expand my knowledge and skills.
+You will find projects related to web development and automation in my repository.
+Sharing my experience and learning about best practices in programming is important to me, and I welcome questions, suggestions, and potential collaboration.
+Feel free to contact me if you have any concerns or would like to work on a project together.
+I look forward to discussing ideas with you and working on something great.
+Let's collaborate and create something amazing!

 <p align="center">
  <img width="600" src="assets/gif/github-snake.svg" alt="snake"/>